Red Notice (film): Audience viewership

 Due to the film's $200 million production budget and Netflix's global film chief Scott Stuber's statement that the company's "big-budget tentpole films [need] to draw an audience of more than 70 million viewers within the first 28 days of availability," The New York Observer estimated Red Notice would need to total around 200 million hours (about 83 million household viewers) to be deemed a success.

 The film became the most-viewed film on Netflix during release day.
-According to Samba TV, the film was watched by 4.2 million households in the United States, 721,000 in the United Kingdom, 332,000 in Germany, and 42,000 in Australia over its first three days of release.
+According to Samba TV, it was watched by 4.2 million households in the United States, 721,000 in the United Kingdom, 332,000 in Germany, and 42,000 in Australia over its first three days of release.
 TV Time reported that it was the second most-streamed film in the United States during its debut weekend.
 The top 10 Netflix weekly rankings for English-language films showed that it was the most-streamed film with 148.72 million hours watched.
 This was the highest viewership for any film on Netflix during its debut weekend.
 It was also ranked in the top 10 Netflix charts in 94 countries.
-According to Nielsen it was the most-streamed film in the United States, with 1,843 million minutes viewed and age ranges of 18–34, 35–49 and 50–64 making up a quarter each of its audience.
+According to Nielsen it was the most-streamed film in the United States, with 1.8 billion minutes viewed and age ranges of 18–34, 35–49 and 50–64 making up a quarter each of its audience.

-In the second week of release it had a viewership of 129.11 million hours, making it the second-most-watched film on Netflix within 28 days of release.
-It retained its position on the Nielsen chart for films, with a viewership of 1,710 million minutes.
-Within eleven days of its release, it displaced Bird Box to become the most-watched film on Netflix within 28 days of release.
-It retained its position on the Netflix chart in the third week with 50.65 million hours viewed.
-It also remained in the top 10 Netflix rankings in 94 countries during the second and third week, while TV Time reported that it was the most-streamed film in the United States during both the weeks.
-According to Nielsen, it remained the most-streamed-film in the United States in the third week with a viewership of 953 million minutes.